 Focus: This themed inquiry gives students the opportunity to learn about Japanese language, culture, and history.

-Themed Inquiry Coordinator/email: Assistant Professor of Japanese, Dr. Michael Wood
+Themed Inquiry Coordinator/email: Dr. Michael Wood

 Requirements: Open to all majors.